coolestWaze/coolestWaze/README.md

 # Hello there! 👋

-I'm Guilherme Rigobelli, a 15-year-old from Brazil.
+I'm Guilherme Rigobelli, a 15-year-old boy from Brazil.
 Currently, I'm diving into the world of programming with a focus on Python. (for first language)

 ## About Me